Book four in the Corsair’s Cove Orchard series!

 She has a gift.

-He has a secret.
+He has a past.

 Known to the customers of the Zephyr’s Rest as Spike the bartender, Neil Savage has also been hiding a secret.
-He’s the heir to an oil company whose poor abandonment of its wells contaminated the groundwater of an entire town in Texas.
+He’s the heir to an oil company whose poor management of its wells contaminated the groundwater of an entire town in Texas.
 When he found out at eighteen that his father hadn’t deserted the family, but was really in prison, he fled as far as he could—right to the edge of the continent.
 Right to Corsair’s Cove.

 “Love is a sweet adventure—especially in Corsair’s Cove!
 I always love Shelley Adina’s books!” —Bella Andre (aka Lucy Kevin), New York Times bestselling author of The Sullivans